raymondljones/photobooth/README.md

 # PhotoBooth Rpi Project

 ## 2 ways of installing
+_Note: download this project into a directory of your choosing_ _If you download as zip file, unzip the file first_

 ### Quick Install
 Check out the QUICKINSTALL-README.md file in the project directory.